datares/TikTok_Famous/README.md

 Insert questions that were visualized here

 ### Top TikTokers
 First we wanted to get a general sense of what demographics the top 250 TikTokers fall under.
-We used various categorical plots such as barplots, pie charts, and treemaps to have different and interesting visuals of the age, country, gender, and ethnicity distrbution of the users.
+We used various categorical plots such as barplots from `Seaborn`, pie charts from `Matplotlib`, and a treemap from `Plotly` to have different and interesting visuals of the age, country, gender, and ethnicity distrbution of the users.
 We also wanted to see the distribution of genders and ethnicites of users specifically in the U.S.A (the country with the most top followed TikTokers) who were not previously famous to see what the most probable demographics of a "breakout" TikTok star would be.
-For this, we used a sanky diagram to see the proportions of newly famous TikTokers in the US based on gender, ethnicity, and the main genre of their content.
+For this, we used a sanky diagram from `Plotly` to see the proportions of newly famous TikTokers in the US based on gender, ethnicity, and the main genre of their content.
 Next we wanted to compare the differences in engagement between the top male and female users.
-We used barplots to compare the likes/views per each of the top genres for males and females on the platform.
-We also used a catplot with some added line plots to visualize the percentage difference in likes per view that men and women received in each of the top genres.
+We used barplots from `Seaborn` to compare the likes/views per each of the top genres for males and females on the platform.
+We also used a catplot from `Seaborn` with some added vertical line plots from `Matplotlib` to visualize the percentage difference in likes per view that men and women received in each of the top genres.

 ## Contributing DataRes Members :muscle: